 Alternatively, you can use a data migration tool to convert an RM/COBOL data file to Micro Focus format.
-The data migration tool, RMMFDataMigration.exe, is available from the folder in which the product samples are installed.
+The data migration tool is available as a product sample, as a solution named RMMFDataMigration.

 Configuring Access to RM/COBOL Indexed Data Files